The normal bundle of a general canonical curve of genus at least 7 is semistable: Semistability of the restriction to

 is stable of slope \(g+3 + \frac{1}{n}\). \end{lem} \begin{proof} We will prove this by induction on \(n\).
 Specialize \(q\) to one of the points \(p\) where \(R\) meets \(E\).
-If \(n > 2\), then the pointing bundle exact sequence towards \(p\) is
+If \(n > 2\), then the pointing bundle exact sequence \eqref{eq:pointing2} towards \(p\) induces the sequence

+as in \eqref{eq:exact_flat} and \eqref{eq:exact_order}.
 The subbundle \(N_{E \to p}(y)\) is isomorphic to \(\O_E(1)(2p + y)\), which is stable of slope \(g+3\).
 The quotient is a twist of another instance of our problem in \(\pp^{g-2}\).
 We may therefore assume by induction that it is stable of slope \(g+3 + \frac{1}{n-1}\).
 Since \(c_1(\O_E(1)(2p + y))\) depends on the choice of the point \(p\), we conclude by Lemma \ref{lem:blackmagic-rationalbase} that the general fiber is semistable (and hence stable) as desired.

 It suffices, therefore, to treat the base case of \(n=2\).
 In this case, \(R=\Lambda\) is a \(2\)-secant line \(\bar{pp'}\), and after specializing as above, the pointing bundle exact sequence towards \(p\) is